Hack4Dev/rooibosTea_classification/README.md

 # rooibosTea_classification
 An educational tutorial that is based on rooibos tea data.
 The tutorials run through data visualization, data correlation, and finally performing binary classification on fermented and non-fermented rooibos data using basic statistical methods and some machine learning tools.
-The work is failry simple, and can work on ***google Colab!**
+The work is fairly simple, and can work on ***google Colab!**

 ### This repo has three notebooks:
 1. data visualization